rom1504/ReVerbHttp/README.md

 ## Building
 Open the project in eclipse then add reverb library as an external jar.
 Then you can compile and start the program

+## Binary
+You can also download the .jar here : http://download.rom1504.fr/ReVerbHttp/ReVerbHttp.jar

 ## Example
 First start the program, then you can query ReVerb with : curl http://localhost:8002/ --data-urlencode "text=Who is the daughter of Bill Clinton married to?"